 Each was asked to share the lessons they’ve learned in their journey through sport, along with their thoughts about the future.

-The seminars are for MSPs, MSP staff and Parliament staff.
+The seminars were for MSPs, MSP staff and Parliament staff.
 Where possible, outputs from the seminars are made available here.

 On Wednesday 5 June 2019, former Fed Cup Captain Judy Murray reflected on her experience of coaching in tennis in Scotland, the lessons she’s learned, and her aspirations for the future of sport and physical activity in Scotland, including how we can use the success of international stars like her sons Andy and Jamie to build a healthy nation for the future.

 On Wednesday 29 May 2019, the founder and chief executive of Street Soccer, David Duke, spoke at the Scottish Parliament about his journey from homelessness to winning the Homeless World Cup with Scotland and becoming a leading social entrepreneur, and the lessons he has learned along the way.